Proofread Your Nonfiction Book with These Proofreading Tips for Authors

 Proofreading is a surface-level reading and quality-check of already-edited text.
 It takes place after the designer has prepared the text for publication.

-Proofreaders ensure that the layout and formatting is correct and consistent and identify typos and errors of spelling, punctuation, and grammar that slipped by the author, editor, and designer.
+Proofreaders ensure that the layout and formatting are correct and consistent and identify typos and errors of spelling, punctuation, and grammar that slipped past the author, editor, and designer.

 definition-of-proofreading.jpg